 When the first colonialists started cultivating vanilla around the world, they realized how the vanilla vines grew and the flowers bloomed, but no fruit grew from them.
 They forgot to bring the Melipona bee, which is the only bee on earth capable of pollinating a vanilla orchid for the unique shape of its body fitting the anatomy of a vanilla flower.

-In 1837, Belgian botanist Charles Morren pioneered a method of artificially pollinating the vanilla flower, which unfortunately proved financially unworkable.
+In 1837, the Belgian botanist Charles Morren pioneered a method of artificially pollinating the vanilla flower, which unfortunately proved financially unworkable.
 In 1841, Edmond Albius, a 12-year-old slave who lived on the French island of Bourbon (the actual Réunion), succeeded in a simple but effective hand-pollinating method that allowed the global cultivation of the vanilla plant.

 Pollination by hand is the only method to set the vanilla fruit from which the flavoring is derived.